ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-certification-dynamodb.md

 ---
 {% include JB/setup %}

+The [AWS Developer Certification - Associate]() has a some stuff about databases in general.

+## Databases in General
+Online Transaction processing (OLTP) databases - Database systems like MySQL, PostgreSQL, Oracle, Aurora and MariaDB handle transactions... and transactions are important.
+Just think about doing an ATM deposit transaction... you want the your money to get credited to your account or fail completely.
+You want to know for sure.
+When this is the case you want an OLTP database.
+In addition, these systems tend to use a normalized data structure.

+Online Analytics Processing (OLAP) databases - Databases systems enable data analysis capabilities WITHOUT transactions and don't use a normalized data structure.
+In general, these systems pull and transform data from an OLTP system and then do reporting.
+Often called a data warehouse.

+Database Caching - AWS offers Elasticache which provides an in memory caching layer using either the open source Memcached or Redis engines.

+## DyanamoDB Overall
 Here are a couple of notes on what I found important to know about DynamoDB.

 Yes, DynamoDB is like MongoDB - but the concepts behind MongoDB have better names.
 Reads of a DynamoDB table, unless you specify otherwise are eventually consistent.
 DynamoDB uses optimistic concurrency control.

+### Pricing

+Pricing with DyanamoDB is difficult.
+Instead of being priced on just disk storage,

+### Parition Keys and Indexes

 Partition Keys - When DynamoDB stores data it uses the partition key to divide the table between partitions/servers.
 The primary key of the table can be the partition key only, which makes it a simple key, or a composite key using the partition key and the sort key.